 Governor Inslee’s action in issuing a moratorium on the death penalty was a necessary step toward “equal justice under the law” which we agree should be the state’s primary responsibility.
 We thank the Governor for his leadership and courage with this action which has increased conversation on this important issue.
 We look forward to working with the Legislature to bring a bill to the Governor’s desk to fully repeal the death penalty in Washington State.

 We believe the death penalty is an unjust, unfair, and irrational punishment that does not deter crime.
 The death penalty costs tax-payers more than life imprisonment with majority of these extra costs being incurred during the trial phase.
-Nationally, 143 individuals have been found innocent and released from death row and one wrongfully convicted individual was released from Washington’s death row upon the State Supreme Courts review of his case.
+Nationally, over 140 individuals have been found innocent and released from death row and one wrongfully convicted individual was released from Washington’s death row upon the State Supreme Courts review of his case.
 As an organization whose mission is to build a just and nonviolent world, PJALS opposes the death penalty.

 We work toward the abolition of the death penalty in Washington State through education and outreach, legislative action, rapid response to litigation and imminent executions and collaboration with other organizations.